-About the author: Alexandros Maragos is an Athens based Filmmaker and Photographer known for his diverse and dynamic visual style.
+About the author: Alexandros Maragos is an Athens based Filmmaker and Photographer.
 In addition to having been featured by important international organizations and publications including NASA and National Geographic, Alex's photography and timelapse imagery has been licensed by some of the biggest brands & corporations in the world: more.

 - Related Photo Galleries: Day, Night, Monochrome, Timelapse.